Universal Transport Theory for Paired Fractional Quantum Hall States in the Quantum Point Contact Geometry: Introduction

 In this paper, we develop a unified transport theory for a general class of paired FQH states described by $so(N)_1 \times u(1)$ conformal field theory (CFT) \cite{yellow_book_cft}.
 Here, the integer $N=|\mathcal{C}_{cf}|$ corresponds to the number of neutral Majorana fermion modes at the edge.
 This framework captures the Pfaffian ($N=1$), 331 ($N=2$), anti-Pfaffian ($N=3$), and $K=8$ ($N=0$) states among others within a single formalism.
+We note that this formalism matches with the sixteenfold way formalism of Ref. \cite{PhysRevB.100.035302} and are related to each other via bosonization of pairs of Majoranas in the neutral sector.

 We consider a QPC geometry where the opposite edges of the FQH bar are brought into proximity.
 We analyze quasiparticle tunneling in the weak and strong tunneling regimes.
 Using an instanton expansion of the boundary partition function, we derive a duality transformation that maps the strong quasiparticle tunneling regime to the weak electron tunneling regime.
 We calculate the scaling dimensions of the tunneling operators for arbitrary number of Majorana modes $N$ and filling fraction $\nu$.
-Our results show that the scaling dimension of the quasiparticle tunneling operator is $\Delta_{qp} = \frac{2\nu+N}{8}$, rendering it relevant for typical FQH fractions ($\nu \le 1$) and realistic number of neutral Majorana modes ($N<8$).
+Our results show that the scaling dimension of the quasiparticle tunneling operator is $\Delta_{qp} = \frac{2\nu+N}{8}$, rendering it relevant for typical FQH fractions ($\nu < 1$) and realistic number of neutral Majorana modes ($N<8$).
 This implies that the insulating state is a stable fixed point, contrasting with the conducting fixed point which is generally unstable to quasiparticle tunneling.

+The remainder of this paper is organized as follows.
+In Sec.~\ref{sec:1}, we introduce the quantum point contact geometry for a general paired FQH edge described by an $so(N)_1 \times u(1)$ conformal field theory, and identify the dominant quasiparticle and electron tunneling processes.
+In Sec.~\ref{sec:2}, we review the representation theory and primary field content of the $so(N)_1$ sector needed to characterize the neutral tunneling operators.
+In Sec.~\ref{sec:3}, we analyze weak quasiparticle tunneling using renormalization group arguments, derive the scaling dimension $\Delta_{QP}=(2\nu+N)/8$, and obtain the corresponding power-law corrections to the conductance.
+In Sec.~\ref{sec:4}, we develop a non-perturbative treatment of the strong quasiparticle tunneling regime via an instanton-gas expansion of the boundary theory, and establish the weak-strong duality that maps this regime to weak electron tunneling, yielding $G\sim T^{2/\nu}$ and $G\sim V^{2/\nu}$ near the insulating fixed point.
+Finally, in Secs.~\ref{sec:5}, \ref{sec:6}, and \ref{sec:7}, we discuss the resulting transport phenomenology and experimental implications, outline extensions beyond the idealized edge theory, and summarize our conclusions.